As a dog owner, it’s essential that you understand your dog’s body language.

 Even though dogs can learn to understand some words and phrases, they are never able to learn how to speak.
 Instead, your dog talks to you through its body language.

 Pay particular attention to your dog’s ears.
-Ears that are held upright and forward indicate excitement or interest.
-Ears that are held close to the head and aimed towards the tail indicate fear or anxiety.
+Ears that are held upright and forward, indicate excitement or interest.
+Ears that are held close to the head and aimed towards the tail signals fear or anxiety.

-A slow, exaggerated wag tells you that your dog is concerned, afraid or even angry.
+A slow, exaggerated wag tells you that your dog is concerned, afraid, or even angry.
 A tail held stiff and erect should alert you to a possible bite.
-A tail that is pinned between the legs and held close to the body indicated extreme fear and anxiety.
+A tail that is pinned between the legs and kept close to the body indicated extreme fear and anxiety.

 A stiff posture is something to pay attention to.
 If you notice that your dog is holding its entire body like a tightly-wound watch, something is wrong.
 Do not let any person or animal approach your dog if it becomes stiff and still.

 Pay close attention to the position of your dog’s ears, the movement of its tail, and the stance of its body.
 Like humans, dogs display several signals at one time.

 When you learn more about canine body language, you understand what your dog is trying to tell you.